btc-vision/opnet-order-book/docs/CoreConceptProposal.md

 ### 6.4.
 Swaps & Block-Based Updates

-- The contract updates price at discrete intervals—often once per swap or per block.
+- The contract updates price at discrete intervals, often once per swap or per block.
 - If a block passes with no actions, no new price is calculated.
 - This approach helps prevent chaotic price movements from front-running or partial transaction ordering.